fsvbach/WassersteinTSNE/README.md

 ## Evaluation

 We implemented two methods to evaluate the embedding of a hierarchical dataset.
+It is necessary to have the ground truth available as a `dict()` or as a list of labels.

+`labels = HGM.labeldict()`

 ### kNN Accuracy

+The kNN accuracy computes the kNN graph and labels each point by the majority vote of its k nearest neighbors.
+Using the true labels, the accuracy is then computed with

+`WT.knnAccuracy(embedding, labels)`.

 ### Leiden clustering

+A t-SNE independent method is provided by the Leiden algorithm, that runs directly on the distance matrix.

+`WT.LeidenClusters(D, labels)`

+## Acknowledgements

+...